sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 insert into oc_appconfig (appid, configkey, configvalue) values ('sciencemesh', 'iopUrl', 'https://revanc1.docker/');
 ```

-There is also a `shared_secret` that must be same in `reva.toml` file and ownCloud database.
+There is also a `shared_secret` that must be same in `sciencemesh.toml` file and ownCloud database.
 This secret use to Reva can authenticate the requests from ownCloud.

 Make sure that `revaSharedSecret` in there matches the `shared_secret` entry in the following sections of your `revad.toml` file: